JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 You should see it automatically be connected to "mydomain.com"

-That means that we succesfully have bridged the computer's internal NIC to the NIC on the Domain Controller.
+That means that we successfully bridged the computer's internal NIC to the Internal NIC on the Domain Controller.

 ![alt text](https://github.com/JonaiSerrano/project-screenshots-private/blob/main/Screenshot%202025-09-08%20220328.png?raw=true)